madhurayerawar/Serverless-API/README.md

 Configured an custom IAM role to give executional permissions to access AWS resources.
 To do so follow
 1. Open IAM -> Policies in AWS console
 2. Create a policy to give permissions – Custom policy with permission to DynamoDB and CloudWatch Logs.
 This custom policy has the permissions that the function needs to write data to DynamoDB and upload logs.
-3. ## JSON

-Below is a JSON for IAM policy:
+3. Below is a JSON for IAM policy:

 ```json
 {